 Insights and Actions from the Carbon Intensity feature

-You can find the Carbon Intensity feature in the Trends menu.
+You can find the Carbon Intensity feature in the Dashboard menu.
 When you open the Carbon Intensity screen, you’ll see your energy usage as green bars and a red line that shows the carbon intensity (CI) of electricity coming into your house from the utility grid.

 You’ll also see your average carbon intensity score.
 You can choose the time periods to view your score and the CI trend line.